CottageLabs/oarr/README.md

 * replaces/isreplacedby is not for versioning the record, it is for when another repository actually replaces the current one in the real world
 * Everything in "register" is the metadata associated with a repository in the registry.
 Everything outside that is either administrator or in some way otherwise related to third party supplied information
 * The metadata field can hold multiple objects, and each object can be used to represent a different language of the metadata.
 The record marked as "default" should be taken as the primary record, and if the record is requested in some other language, the record for that other language should be overlaid onto the default one.
 In this way, fields which do not have translations fall back to the default language.
+* metadata.lang and metadata.language - both the language tag and the languages of content stored in the repository should be represented with iso-639-1 language codes.
 * Contacts may need to be stored separately, so that we can refer to them independently via their identifier, and list the repositories associated with them.
 As such they have created and last modified dates associated with them.
 * Organisations may need to be stored separately, so that we can refer to them independently via their identifier, and list the repositories associated with them.
 As such they have created and last modified dates associated with them.
 * Entries in the API field will always take the first three fields: api_type, version, base_url, but then depending on the specific API, extra details may also be provided